-Finally, per Kitces and AICPA, 38% of people view CPAs with a high or very high degree of ethics and trust.
+Remember that you are not alone in trying to manage a tax and wealth business successfully.
+Per Kitces and AICPA, 38% of people view CPAs with a high or very high degree of ethics and trust.
 And of the 54% of CPAs that offer retirement planning services, approximately half do succession planning and a quarter offer wealth management services.
-You are not alone in trying to manage a tax and wealth business successfully.
+It is worth blending the two business lines as you are creating one of the most successful wealth management business models possible.

 BUSINESS: Document your goals on gross revenue, profitability, and number of client relationships you want each advisor to manage.